sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   [mkoeppe@sage sage] $ code .

-Then VS Code may prompt you whether you would like to open the current directory in the configured devcontainer (yes).
+Then VS Code may prompt you whether you would like to open the current directory in the dev container (yes).
 If it does not, use the command palette (:kbd:`Ctrl` + :kbd:`Shift` + :kbd:`P`), enter the command "Remote-Containers:
 Reopen Folder in Container" , and hit :kbd:`Enter`.